mozilla/docere/README.md

 * `publish_date`: YYYY-MM-DD format
 * `author`: The author's name

+You can optionally specify an `abstract` key, which will be rendered in the TOC.

 If desired, this is the time to get review for your analysis.

 ## Render content